-2- Presentation of the results of the Workshop on Natural Water Retention Measures and River Restoration as well as the studies and guidance developed within the CIS
+The results of the workshop on Natural Water Retention Measures and River Restoration on the one hand, and the findings of the studies and advices developed within the CIS on the other, were presented to the EUROPE-INBO members.

-With regard to the WFD, in 2012, the Blue Print showed that non-point source pollution and hydro-morphology were significant pressures affecting rivers.
+With regard to the WFD, in 2012, the Blue Print showed that non-point source pollution and hydro-morphology were the main pressures affecting rivers.
 Thus, greater efforts must be made to deal with these pressures to achieve good ecological status of water as required by the WFD.

-One way forward is to improve the integration of European directives and policies such as the Common Agricultural Policy, WFD, Flood Directive, Habitats Directive and the Renewable Energy Directive so that the measures proposed for reducing pollution and restoring river hydro-morphology can contribute to a wider range of objectives for policies and directives.
-In addition, better integrated basin management is necessary to implement measures and deal with these multiple pressures.
-These measures include the restoration and maintenance of water ecosystems by natural means.
+One way forward is to progress towards the integration of European texts (Common Agricultural Policy, WFD, Marine Strategy Framework Directive, Flood Directive, Habitats Directive, Birds Directive and the Renewable Energy Directive...) or in the shorter term and in a more pragmatic way to think about improving the coordination of the implementations of the European policies.
+Thus the measures proposed for reducing pollution and restoring river hydro-morphology can contribute to a wider range of European objectives.
+It is also the subject matter of the workshop of 2 and 3 December

+In addition, better integrated basin management is necessary to implement the adopted measures and deal with these multiple pressures.
+These measures include the restoration and maintenance of water ecosystems by natural means and incorporate fish migration measures.

 There is also a growing interest in Natural Water Retention Measures (NWRM) to improve water status as regards hydro-morphology and non-point source pollution and for better flood management.

 In late 2013, the DG ENV launched a project dedicated to the integration of Natural Retention Measures in river basin management.
-This NWRM initiative has two goals:

-to develop a structured knowledge base on NWRM, easily accessible in the Water Information System for Europe (WISE); and contribute to the development of a "community of NWRM Stakeholders" active at European level.
+This NWRM initiative has two goals: to develop a structured knowledge base on NWRM, easily accessible in the Water Information System for Europe (WISE); and contribute to the development of a "community of NWRM Stakeholders" active at European level.
 This has been achieved by the launching of various national workshops and the development of a practical handbook to support the implementation and design of NWRM.

-In this context, the EUROPE-INBO conference is a real opportunity to mobilize basin authorities and managers on the issue of restoration and water retention by natural means, and its multiple benefits for the implementation of water policies.
-A workshop was held on 12 November on this issue, and the results were presented in the second roundtable.
+In this context, the EUROPE-INBO conference is a real opportunity to inform and mobilize basin authorities and managers on the issue of restoration and water retention by natural means, and its multiple benefits for the implementation of water policies.

-The workshop participants highlighted the following thoughts:
+A workshop was held on 12 November on this issue, and the results were presented to the EUROPE-INBO members.
+These results highlighted the following points: